Using the Formulary

 A few tips if you are new to the site........

-Information is located in three parts of the formulary:
+Information is located in two parts of the formulary:

 1. Therapeutic sections